 - ½ medium apple (Granny Smith, Fuji, or Honeycrisp)

 - Vanilla ice cream

 - Store-bought caramel sauce (I recommend Smucker's Simple Favorites)

-Preheat your oven to 425 degrees F. Line a baking sheet with parchment paper.
+- Preheat your oven to 425°F. Line a baking sheet with parchment paper.

-Cut a square out of a puff pastry sheet (should be 1/12 of the sheet for one serving).
+- Cut a square out of a puff pastry sheet (should be 1/12 of the sheet for one serving).
 Use your fingers to gently stretch it out a bit.
-Brush the egg and water mixture onto the dough (Reserve the remaining egg to use for breakfast in the morning (but throw it out after a day).
+Brush a little bit of cream or milk on the edges of the dough.